How quickly can I get my relative into a private treatment program?

 The cost for this service varies from centre to centre.
 The type of facility, any extra services offered, and the length of the program are all factors in pricing.
-Program cost in Ontario can range from the price of a funeral to a small compact car, and of course, some are more expensive.
+Program costs in Ontario can range from the price of a funeral to a small compact car, and of course, some are more expensive.

 Don’t.
 Waiting will only make matters worst and life will continue to be unbearable.
-Addiction does not take time off; things only get worse.
+Unfortunately, addiction does not take time off; things only get worse.
 By waiting, you are only encouraging more use which could lead to a fatal overdose.
 You have nothing to lose when you call us.
-We will do the general assessment and case profile, then propose options for treatment in Ontario or out of province.
+We will do the general assessment and case profile, then propose options for a pay-for drug or alcohol rehab in Ontario or out of province.
 Our philosophy is that addiction is not a disease, nor is it a chemical imbalance, at least not initially.
 A person can overcome addiction.

 Finally, if you cannot afford private rehab, we can help you by pointing you in the right direction.
 Please call for help no matter the direction you want to go.